Knierims skate with heavy hearts at Olympics pairs

 ”I was not focused on it while we were skating, but now that we are done, after we’ve skated, there’s an emotional hurt,” she said. ”I am overwhelmed.”

 Scimeca-Knierim said she was bothered the previous night by intestinal problems, though nothing related to major abdominal surgeries she underwent in recent years that nearly curtailed their career.
-Their struggles on the ice Thursday mainly stemmed from Chris falling twice on jumps, and some uncoordinated spins.
+Their struggles on the ice Thursday, when they finished 15th out of 16 pairs, mainly stemmed from Chris falling twice on jumps, and some uncoordinated spins.

 ”We did hit the quad twist,” he noted of the move in which he tosses his wife above his head and she twists four times before he catches her.
 They are the first U.S. couple to do the maneuver in an Olympics, though the quad twist is becoming more common throughout the world. ”That was the highlight of the program, unfortunately.”